botpress/packages/README.md

 Internal packages used by the Botpress team accross multiple repositories.

 These packages are not meant for our community.
-However, they where still left intentionally public for an important reason : **We Love Open-Source**.
+However, they were still left intentionally public for an important reason : **We Love Open-Source**.

 Therefore, if you wish to install this package feel absolutly free to do it.
-We strongly recomand that you tag your versions properly.
+We strongly recommend that you tag your versions properly.

 ## Licensing